Nate Silver: Disney ownership and departure from FiveThirtyEight

 When FiveThirtyEight was relaunched under Disney's ESPN on March 17, 2014, Silver outlined the scope of topics that would be covered under the rubric of "data journalism":

 We've expanded our staff from two full-time journalists to 20 and counting.
 Few of them will focus on politics exclusively; instead, our coverage will span five major subject areas — politics, economics, science, life and sports.

 Our team also has a broad set of skills and experience in methods that fall under the rubric of data journalism.
 These include statistical analysis, but also data visualization, computer programming and data-literate reporting.
 So in addition to written stories, we'll have interactive graphics and features.
 Within a couple of months we'll launch a podcast, and we'll be collaborating with ESPN Films and Grantland to produce original documentary films.

 In 2018, the Walt Disney Company transferred the FiveThirtyEight site from the ESPN division to the ABC News division.
 In April 2023, amid widespread layoffs at Disney and ABC affecting FiveThirtyEight, Silver announced that his contract with ABC would not be extended.
 After Silver's departure in May, a smaller FiveThirtyEight continued to operate under the data analytics division of ABC News, until being shut down in March 2025.

+In 2026, the original hosts of the 538 politics podcast (Galen Druke, Clare Malone, and Nate Silver) reunited for a new podcast, Still Counting, on the Crooked Media network.
+Although Crooked Media is a partisan network; the podcast is non-partisan.